Gauging tensor networks with belief propagation: The belief propagation gauging method

 \subsection{Belief propagation for tensor network states}

 In order to present our gauging routine we will first introduce the belief propagation (BP) method.
-BP is a well-established technique for approximating the marginals of the probability distributions of graphical models \cite{BeliefPropagation1, BeliefPropagation2, BeliefPropagation3, BeliefPropagation4, GeneralizedBeliefPropagation} and has recently been adapted and generalized to tensor networks \cite{TensorNetworkBeliefPropagation1, TensorNetworkBeliefPropagation2, TensorNetworkBeliefPropagation3}.
-Here, we will describe the technique in the context of a `closed' tensor network, which is a tensor network where the local tensors --- which we denote by $\mathcal{T}_{v}$ --- do not have any external indices and thus the network's contraction yields a scalar.
-In our context, the closed network is formed from the local tensors of a TNS via $\mathcal{T}_{v} = \sum_{s_v} (T^{s_v}_{v})(T^{s_v}_{v})^*$, where the summation is over the external indices $s_{v}$ of the local tensors $T_{v}$ and $\left( T_{v} \right)^{*}$.
-This network represents the square of the norm of the TNS, which we often simply refer to as the `norm network' of the TNS\footnote{It is worth noting that in our numerical implementation we often store $\mathcal{T}_{v}$ in memory as the pair $T_{v}$ and $\left( T_{v} \right)^{*}$ instead of explicitly contracting them ahead of time.
-Depending on index dimensions this can be more memory efficient and provides a significant speedup in the code when performing contractions involving $\mathcal{T}_{v}$.}.
+BP is a well-established technique for approximating the marginals of the probability distributions of graphical models \cite{BeliefPropagation1, BeliefPropagation2, BeliefPropagation3, BeliefPropagation4, GeneralizedBeliefPropagation} and has recently been adapted and generalized to tensor networks \cite{TensorNetworkBeliefPropagation1, TensorNetworkBeliefPropagation2, TensorNetworkBeliefPropagation3,Poulin2008}.
+Here, we will describe the technique in the context of a `closed' tensor network, which is a tensor network where there are no external indices and thus its contraction yields a scalar.
+In our context, the closed network is formed as the square of a TNS --- this network is composed of pairs of site tensors $T_{v}$ and their conjugates $T_{v}^{*}$.
+We will often denote this pair of tensors with the shorthand notation $\mathcal{T}_{v}$, and refer to this closed network as the `norm network' of the TNS.
 For instance, the norm network of a $3 \times 2$ TNS is

+where, for efficiency purposes, it is typically advisable to not explicitly contract the two layers together but store the norm network as the structure on the left-hand side of Eq. (\ref{Eq:NormTensorDefinition}).